melektron/htl_safer_moodle_browser/README.md

 # Safer Moodle Browser 2.0

-A dumb Pythoj CTk demo that behaves weirdly.
+A dumb Python CTk demo that behaves weirdly.

 ## How to use it